 Our overall perspective on data visualisation has been inspired by field experts like Edward Tufte and Stephen Few.
-We focus on charting which works for business reporting, and have added a number of charting components to address gaps in native Excel visualisation.
+We focus on charting which works for business reporting, and have added a number of charting and visualisation components to address gaps in native Excel.

 In-cell charts display within an individual Excel cell, and can be highly effective as part of a data table to show historical context, show relative volumes, actual to target, distribution or to flag issues.
 Easy to use and highly configurable they are a great addition to business reporting which require very little screen real estate.